 Which timeframe is best for trading?

 Traders often ask which timeframe is the best.
 There’s no universal answer to this question.
 Much depends on your trading style and the time you have for trading.
 In brief, if you have time to trade every day and are tolerant to stress, you can choose small timeframes where you will be able to make a lot of small trades.
 If you don’t have much time and want to avoid emotional situations, larger timeframes might be the best option for you.
-Here you can find out more about choosing a suitable timeframe.
+Find out more how to choose a timeframe for trading.